 The house originally stood at the southeast corner of Swan and Pearl Streets.
 It’s a great example of Buffalo’s ‘pioneer-era’ residences, and in fact was quite typical of the structures built by the wealthier Buffalonians at the time.
 It was built when everything was still done by hand.
 All the woodwork was hand hewn.
 Hard to imagine that now.
 So labor intensive.
 Very soon thereafter, it would have been built much differently due to fire codes that stated that no new residences could be built of wood, and machining of woodwork became the trend.

-As I stated earlier, George Coit, the original owner, added on to the house at least twice, adding a third floor, and extending the home lengthwise.
+George Coit, the original owner, added on to the house at least twice, adding a third floor, and extending the home lengthwise.
 He also changed the interior somewhat during the years he and his family lived there.
 But the home remains largely intact as he left it.
 Even though the home has been through several owners who rented the property throughout the years, breaking it up into several apartments, and, eventually putting it back closer to its original design.
-Some believe that because the house was rented out, a single family didn’t move in and make any major changes to the structure itself to suit their own needs.
+Some believe that because the house was rented out for so long, a single family didn’t move in and make any major changes to the structure itself to suit their own needs.
 This almost certainly would have happened had a single family bought the home to live in during the mid twentieth century.

 Let’s talk about George Coit himself.
 He is originally from Norwich, Connecticut.
 George and his lifelong friend Charles Townsend came to Buffalo in 1811, where they immediately rose to the forefront of the community.
 You see, they arrived with 20 tons of provisions, some of the first people to do so.

 In 1812, they bought a piece of property on Swan Street, between Main and Pearl Streets.
 They opened a drug store in an existing building on that sight.
 It would be the first of many joint business ventures the two undertook in the fledgling community of Buffalo, NY.